awsdocs/amazon-athena-user-guide/doc_source/fine-grained-access-to-glue-resources.md

 Consider the following limitations when using fine\-grained access control with the AWS Glue Data Catalog and Athena:
 + You can limit access only to databases and tables\.
 Fine\-grained access controls apply at the table level and you cannot limit access to individual partitions within a table\.
 For more information, see [Table Partitions and Versions in AWS Glue](#access-to-glue-resources-table-partitions-and-versions)\.
-+ Athena does not support cross\-account access to the AWS Glue Data Catalog\.
 + The AWS Glue Data Catalog contains the following resources: `CATALOG`, `DATABASE`, `TABLE`, and `FUNCTION`\.
 **Note**
 From this list, resources that are common between Athena and the AWS Glue Data Catalog are `TABLE`, `DATABASE`, and `CATALOG` for each account\. `Function` is specific to AWS Glue\.
 For delete actions in Athena, you must include permissions to AWS Glue actions\.
 See [Fine\-Grained Policy Examples](#examples-fine-grained-table-database-policies)\.